ucsb-cs24/f23/_info/syllabus.md

 - **Data Structures and Algorithm Analysis in C++** by Mark Allen Weiss\
   This is the standard textbook for CS 130A.

+**In class participation using iclicker cloud**
+Join the class use this link to engage with the course content: <https://join.iclicker.com/HFXE>

 ## Piazza